Perverse sheaves and the cohomology of regular Hessenberg varieties

 where $\text{top}=2\dim (H/\mathfrak{b})$.
 When $H$ is indecomposable and $x\in\mathfrak{g}$ is regular, connectedness and palindromicity imply that the top cohomology group $H^{\text{top}}(\Hess(x,H))$ has dimension 1.
 It follows that all regular Hessenberg varieties $\Hess(x,H)$ associated to an indecomposable $H$ are irreducible \cite[Corollary 14]{pre:17}.

-(5) It is proved in \cite{abe.ded.gal.har:18} that when $H$ is indecomposable, any regular nilpotent Hessenberg variety is reduced.
-When $H$ is not indecomposable, this is not necessarily the case---for example, for any regular nilpotent $e\in\mathfrak{g}$, the Grothendieck--Springer fiber $\mathcal{B}_e=\mu_{\mathfrak{b}}^{-1}(e)$ is not reduced.
+(5) It is proved in \cite{abe.ded.gal.har:18} and \cite{abe.fuj.zen:20} that when $H$ is indecomposable, any regular Hessenberg variety is reduced.
+When $H$ is not indecomposable, this is not necessarily the case---for instance, if $e\in\mathfrak{g}$ is regular and nilpotent, the Grothendieck--Springer fiber $\mathcal{B}_e=\mu_{\mathfrak{b}}^{-1}(e)$ is not reduced \cite[Section 1.3.2]{yun:17}.
 Since we are only concerned with the topology of Hessenberg varieties, the potentially non-reduced structure will not be relevant. \end{properties}